Advancing Identification method of Gamma-Ray Bursts with Data and Feature Enhancement: Discussion and Conclusion

 This study develops an integrated deep learning framework for high-precision GRB identification, addressing core challenges in transient astrophysical event detection through targeted methodological innovations.
 The transient nature of GRBs poses a fundamental obstacle to deep learning applications, marked by limited observable events and significant observational bias favoring high-significance bursts—two longstanding limitations that our physics-informed data augmentation framework directly overcomes.

-By generating over 100,000 synthetic GRB samples that an order-of-magnitude expansion from the original 6,189 real-world observations, this framework effectively mitigates observational selection bias against low-significance events and resolves the "observational iceberg" effect described by \cite{2014MNRAS.442.1922L} and \cite{iceberg-effects_2022Moss}, where the majority of astrophysical transients lie below conventional detection thresholds due to instrumental sensitivity limitations and background contamination.
+By generating over 100,000 synthetic GRB samples that an order-of-magnitude expansion from the original 6,189 real-world observations, this framework effectively mitigates observational selection bias against low-significance events and helps to address the "observational iceberg" effect described by \cite{2014MNRAS.442.1922L} and \cite{iceberg-effects_2022Moss}, where the majority of astrophysical transients lie below conventional detection thresholds due to instrumental sensitivity limitations and background contamination.

-As demonstrated in Figure \ref{fig:trainset_snr_hist}, our methodology successfully \textbf{reduces} the observational bias against low-significance events, which constitute the predominant population of actual GRB phenomena yet remain systematically underrepresented in existing catalogs.
+As demonstrated in Figure \ref{fig:trainset_snr_hist}, our data augmentation methodology successfully reduces the observational bias against low-significance events, which constitute the predominant population of actual GRB phenomena yet remain systematically underrepresented in existing catalogs.
 Specifically, we bin light curves into 9 distinct energy channels following traditional trigger search algorithms \citep{fermi_gbm_fouth_catalog, search_grb_hxmt_cai}, preserving crucial spectral information while enhancing signal detectability.
 We then systematically modulate burst SNR while retaining realistic background characteristics, yielding physically faithful synthetic samples that span the full dynamic range of actual GRB phenomena.
 This approach not only reduces model overfitting but also enhances sensitivity to weak transients—critical for capturing the majority of GRBs that lie below conventional detection thresholds due to instrumental constraints.
-The proposed augmentation framework offers substantial advantages for GRB identification systems by \textbf{alleviating} several fundamental limitations in current approaches.
+The proposed augmentation framework offers substantial advantages for GRB identification systems by alleviating several fundamental limitations in current approaches.
 Furthermore, the enhanced sample diversity allows the development of detection algorithms with improved sensitivity to weak transients that typically evade identification in standard analysis pipelines.
 As such, the augmentation strategy provides a generalizable solution for transient astronomy, where limited mission durations and observational biases often hinder deep learning applications.